ShweataNHegde/shweata-hegde-blog/content/posts/week-13/index.md

 We were exhausted by the time we came back.
 I showered, ate dinner and slept after arguing with Karthik.
 ## 2024-10-27
 I woke up late.
 Got out of my room to attend this super cool sound engineering workshop.
 I washed my hair and tried working on the Chevening application.
 I got sidetracked by the STEM Quiz.
 Our team did miserably.
 I worked on the application and called it a day.

+I felt a major FOMO missing out on Anoop's (my cousin) wedding.
+It happened in Mysore, would have made it easily if I were in Karnataka.